LOOK WHAT I DID!

 I loved the making the scalloped edging.
 I used the pattern from Woolcrafting and as helpful as it was I'm a visual learner so a quick Flickr search later, I found IamSusie's photo of her granny square coasters and improvised a pattern:

-My corners got kind of sketchy because I didn't do the math at all.
+*5 dc in the first loop, ch 1, sc in the next loop, ch 1*My corners got kind of sketchy because I didn't do the math at all.
 I had an uneven number of loops so only two of my corners have the 5 dc scallop, the other two are only sc.

 For corners: (when I got to them) end on sc, ch 1, 7 dc in the corner, ch 1, continue as normal.